 On the economic front, the two sides are expected to finalize important agreements between the Reserve Bank of India (RBI) and the Central Bank of Sri Lanka (CBSL) on debt restructuring and extension of the currency swap arrangement.
 A tripartite agreement between India, Sri Lanka and the United Arab Emirates (UAE) on the development of the Trincomalee oil storage facility is also expected to be announced during the visit.

-There is also a memorandum of understanding on power grid connectivity between India and Sri Lanka and another agreement related to digital public infrastructure.
+There is also a memorandum of understanding on power grid connectivity between India and Sri Lanka and another agreement on digital public infrastructure.

-Describing Sri Lanka as an integral part of India’s Neighbourhood First policy, Mr. Misri noted that New Delhi has supported Colombo at critical times in recent years, including the unprecedented economic crisis of 2022.
-India’s role in Sri Lanka’s economic stability and recovery reflects “its commitment as a reliable neighbour and first responder to crises in the region,” the diplomat stressed.
+Describing Sri Lanka as an integral part of India’s Neighborhood First policy, Mr. Misri noted that New Delhi has supported Colombo at crucial times in recent years, including the unprecedented economic crisis of 2022.
+India’s role in Sri Lanka’s economic stability and recovery reflects “its commitment as a reliable neighbor and first responder to crises in the region,” the diplomat stressed.

-In addition, India was “the first to respond by extending $4.5 billion in assistance over 2022-2023,” and “played a key role in extending the necessary financial guarantees that enabled the International Monetary Fund to approve support measures for Sri Lanka.”
+In addition, India was “the first to respond by extending $4.5 billion in assistance for 2022-2023”, and “played an important role in extending the necessary financial guarantees that allowed the International Monetary Fund to approve support measures for Sri Lanka”.

-The recovery of the Sri Lankan economy provides an opportunity for both sides to explore new areas of cooperation and Prime Minister Modi's visit will focus on promoting investments and enhancing physical, energy and digital connectivity.
+The recovery of Sri Lanka's economy provides an opportunity for both sides to explore new areas of cooperation and Prime Minister Modi's visit will focus on promoting investments and enhancing physical, energy and digital connectivity.

-Another important issue that could come up during the visit, Mr. Misri added, is the arrest of Indian fishermen by Sri Lankan security forces for violating maritime boundaries.
-Mentioning the possibility of Prime Minister Modi raising issues related to the welfare of fishermen during his meeting with President Dissanayake, Mr. Misri added that India’s main message is to resolve the issue from a humanitarian perspective and avoid the use of force in any case.
+Another important issue that could come up for discussion during the visit, Mr. Misri added, is the arrest of Indian fishermen by Sri Lankan security forces for violating maritime boundaries.
+Mentioning the possibility of Prime Minister Modi raising issues related to the welfare of fishermen during his meeting with President Dissanayake, Mr. Misri added, India’s main message is to resolve the issue from a humanitarian perspective and avoid the use of force in any case.

 President Dissanayake's decision to choose India as the destination for his first foreign trip is significant given that his party, the Janatha Vimukthi Peramuna (JVP), is known for its anti-India stance.
 During their talks, Dissanayake assured Modi that Colombo would not allow its territory to be used against New Delhi's interests.

-More than three months later, Prime Minister Modi's presence in Colombo reaffirms New Delhi's strong commitment to its Neighbourhood First, Act East and Indo-Pacific visions and MAHASAGAR (Comprehensive and Mutually Beneficial Progress for Security and Growth across Regions).
+More than three months later, Prime Minister Modi's presence in Colombo reaffirms New Delhi's strong commitment to its Neighbourhood First, Act East policies and the Indo-Pacific vision and MAHASAGAR (Inclusive and Mutually Beneficial Progress for Security and Growth across Regions).

 Source: https://baoquocte.vn/an-do-sri-lanka-chuan-bi-ky-thoa-thuan-ve-hop-tac-quoc-phong-309326.html